-To find your school's SAT/ACT testing deadlines, start by searching for “[College/University Name] early decision” on Google.
+To find your school's SAT/ACT testing deadlines, start by searching for "[School Name] early decision" on Google.
 Here's an example:

-You can see I'm searching for Pomona College's last possible SAT/ACT dates.
+You can see here that I'm searching for Pomona College's last possible SAT/ACT dates.
 Now, I'll click on the "Application Deadlines" link since this seems like the most promising page I can use to get information about dates and deadlines.

-Many colleges have a separate section just for early decision or early action applications.
-This page typically lists special deadlines for early decision, including the last ACT or SAT test date.
+Many colleges have separate sections or pages for early decision/early action applications.
+This page might list special deadlines for early decision, including the last ACT or SAT test date.
 If you can't find the deadlines on this page, however, you might instead be able to find a page with overall application dates and deadlines, or an FAQ page with an answer to this question.

 Check out the page I found for Pomona below:

-If you're searching for a different school's policy and can’t find the last SAT/ACT date on either an "Early Decision" or "Dates and Deadlines" page, check the FAQ—you'll often run across a question or two about SAT and ACT testing.
-Look for questions specifically dealing with “the last time to take the ACT or SAT” or “how long it takes SAT/ACT scores to arrive.”
+If you still can’t find information about a school's last SAT/ACT dates on either an "Early Decision" or "Dates and Deadlines" page, check its FAQ page; you might run across a question about SAT and/or ACT tests.
+As you skim it, look for common phrases, such as "last time to take the ACT or SAT" or "how long it takes SAT/ACT scores to arrive."

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Have friends who also need help with test prep?
 Share this article!